siudeer/airspace-hugo/exampleSite/content/english/project/predators.md

 draft = true
 image = "images/portfolio/work3.jpg"
 information = []
-title = "Predators"
+title = "The Bad Guys: Predators"

 +++
-#### Hello!
-We're the collared deer at Touch of Nature.
-Unlike our friends on campus who socialize with students, we live in the quiet forests of Touch of Nature, near Giant City State Park.
-We spend our days roaming through the trees, grazing, and trying to avoid predators!
+#### Hi!
+We're the bobcats and coyotes of Illinois.
+We're important predators, keeping other animal populations in check.
+We can also affect deer by keeping them moving around to different areas.
+You may think of us as the villains of the deer's story, but you'll be lucky to spot us around campus!